open-telemetry/semantic-conventions/docs/attributes-registry/source.md

 | `source.port` | int | Source port number  |`3389`; `2888` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 |---|---|---|---|---|

-## Notes

-[1]: When observed from the destination side, and when communicating through an intermediary, `source.address` SHOULD represent the source address behind any intermediaries, for example proxies, if it's available.
+**[1]:** When observed from the destination side, and when communicating through an intermediary, `source.address` SHOULD represent the source address behind any intermediaries, for example proxies, if it's available.